International Student Conditions

 Once enrolled International students have the same rights/ responsibilities/ privileges as domestic students.

-The enrolment and processing of applications of International Students is governed by the Education (Pastoral Care of International Students) Code of Practice 2016 (The Code).
+The enrolment and processing of applications of International Students are governed by the Education (Pastoral Care of International Students) Code of Practice 2016 (The Code).

 The Code sets out what standards of care education providers must provide to international students living and studying in New Zealand.
 The Code of Practice is administered by the New Zealand Qualifications Authority (NZQA).

 A complete copy of The Code is available in the Principal’s office (International Student Coordinator if/ when we employ one).
-It can also be accessed through http://www.nzqa.govt.nz/providers-partners/caring-for-international-students/ .
+It can also be accessed through the Tertiary and International Learners Code of Practice.

 A summary of The Code is provided to all new staff